 Due to bandwidth, Google only crawls a small portion of many large enterprise sites.
 Their bots are more likely to find your most important pages if they are linked to one another.
 Too many websites bury or orphan their key pages.
 As a result, they do not get crawled and indexed.

-Best practice: Make sure you link your pages to other pages, and that those links are clearly visible – especially for a site’s most important pages.
+SEO best practices: Make sure you link your pages to other pages, and that those links are clearly visible – especially for a site’s most important pages.
 Use critical tools like a left-side navigation bar with organized sections, or a list of related articles at the bottom of every page.
 Have links ready for relevant, related content where you want your readers to click next.

 Too often, writers focus on content that is relevant in the moment, relating their articles to current events and special occasions.
 For example, every year during the World Series, content writers tie-in their products around specific teams, players, cities, and game days.
 Those pages are relevant for the time, but they’re quickly deemed irrelevant by search engines.